-Germany came into their second group fixture against Spain knowing that a victory would send them through to the knock-out stages with a game to spare – having secured three points in their opening match against tournament debutants Bolivia, group opponents Spain could only draw their opener against group outsiders South Korea, blowing a two-goal lead in the process.
+Germany would come into their second group fixture against Spain knowing that a victory would send them through to the knock-out stages with a game to spare – having secured three points in their opening match against tournament debutants Bolivia, group opponents Spain could only draw their opener against group outsiders South Korea, blowing a two-goal lead in the process.
 While a win would send the Germans through, a defeat would have placed the Spaniards on the cusp of elimination – which made for an exciting encounter between the two European giants.

-Uruguyan referee Ernesto Filippi Cavani led both teams out in front of what was yet another capacity Soldier Field crowd, with the Germans once again in their modern yet familiar white and black ensemble and the Spaniards in their equally recognisable outfit of red shirts, blue shirts and black socks.
+Uruguyan referee Ernesto Filippi Cavani would lead both teams out in front of what was yet another capacity Soldier Field crowd, with the Germans once again in their modern yet familiar white and black ensemble and the Spaniards in their equally recognisable outfit of red shirts, blue shirts and black socks.

-The 1-1 draw did little to change the position in the group: the Germans now had four points from their two matches but would not yet be certain of a place in the last sixteen, while the Spaniards with two points out of a possible six knew that any slip-up in their final fixture against Bolivia would send them home early.
+The 1-1 draw would do little to change the position in the group: the Germans would now have four points from their two matches but would not yet be certain of a place in the last sixteen, while the Spaniards with two points out of a possible six knew that any slip-up in their final fixture against Bolivia would send them home early.
 The group continued to remain wide open two days later, when South Koreans and Bolivia played out a dull goalless draw to leave the Germans on top with four points – ahead of the Spaniards and Koreans on two and the Bolivians on one.

 Berti Vogts’ side would now have to travel down from the sunny yet temperate climate of Illinois to the baking heat of the Cotton Bowl in Dallas for their final group fixture – where they would meet the unpredictable Koreans.